pulumi/docs/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/configure-and-provision/index.md

 {{% /choosable %}}

 Try and run your `pulumi up` again at this point.
-You should see an error like
+You should get an error like
 this:

 {{< chooser language "python" / >}}